eigr/spawn/spawn_sdk/spawn_sdk/README.md

 ```

-In this example we are creating an actor in a Named/Eager way, that is, it is a known actor at compile time.
+In this example we are creating an actor in a Singleton way, that is, it is a known actor at compile time.
 We can also create Unnamed Dynamic/Lazy actors, that is, despite having its abstract behavior defined at compile time, a Lazy actor will only have a concrete instance when it is associated with an identifier/name at runtime.
 Below follows the same previous actor being defined as abstract.

 We declare two actions that the Actor can do.
 An initialization action that will be called every time an Actor instance is created and an action that will be responsible for performing a simple sum.